⚡TL;DR Go straight to the SharePoint Server 2013 End-of-Life Audit

-SharePoint Server 2016 and 2019, will be going end-of-life on the 14th of July 2026.
+Version 2016 and 2019 of SharePoint Server, Microsoft’s collaboration platform, will be going end-of-life on the 14th of July 2026.
 This means that these versions of the tool will no longer receive security updates, patches, and technical support from Microsoft.
-These are the last of the non-subscription versions to go end-of-life.
-In order to stay supported, make sure that all of your installations are on the Subscription Edition.
-You can follow Microsoft’s migration guide to do so.
+In order to stay supported, make sure that all of your installations are on SharePoint Server Subscription Edition.

 What Is SharePoint Server?